 Occurred: March 2022

-Tesla has fired an employee in its Autopilot division for publicly sharing a video of a 2021 Model 3 Full-Self Driving (FSD) beta test car colliding with a bollard on the side of a road in San Jose, California.
+Tesla fired an employee in its Autopilot division for publicly sharing a video of on of its Full-Self Driving (FSD) beta test cars colliding with a bollard on the side of a road in San Jose, California.

 John Bernal, who has been creating videos about Tesla's FSD beta for over a year on his AI Addict YouTube channel, posted his latest video three days after 2021 Model 3 hit a bollard separating a car lane from a bike lane in San Jose.